Eni and CNR prolong partnership to tackle energy transition challenges

 “For this reason, these fundamental areas must be strengthened by bringing together the best-in-class resources and skills to contribute to the decarbonisation process of an industrial system that has reached a crucial path.”

 This agreement will make it possible to develop projects and initiatives to address the challenges of the energy transition through the identification of strategic areas of development.
-These areas include the identification of key technologies for resource development, decarbonization, energy saving, the circular economy and sustainability in processes related to the local community development.
+These areas include the identification of key technologies for resource development, decarbonization, energy saving, the circular economy and sustainability in processes related to local community development.

 Maria Chiara Carrozza, the president of the CNR, explained: “The Eni-CNR collaboration identifies some strategic research and technological innovation paths for the energy transition: advanced and low carbon biofuels; reuse and valorisation of waste; CO2 capture, use and storage; wave motion energy; magnetic confinement fusion.
 These are technologies that are at the heart of future mobility, the circular economy, and global decarbonization and electrification efforts, which will require major synergies such as those which we have renewed today.”